curiosag/StackOverflowStrategies/README.md

 - **LEGIT**   **But** if you got down-voted to death and also want to restore your SO reputation to where it was before, then just delete the post.
 As long as there hasn't been an answer that's supposed to be ok.
 Afterwards I'm not sure, but a post of that kind isn't likely to yield any answers anyway.

   Don't re-post it, though, this will get you're account blocked.
-And although the trick allows recovery from early disaster, don't get used to it, you'll get blocked anyway (see previous point).
+And although the trick allows recovery from early disaster, don't get used to it, you'll get blocked for poor posts anyway, deleted or not.

   But don't blare this advice out all over the place.
 Deleting seems [officially legitimate](https://meta.stackoverflow.com/a/311812/1428369) but the mods online will still consider such an *advice* illegitimate.

 - **LEGIT** Ask tactically, topics that may yield lots of up-votes.
 Personally never managed to do that, though.
-But question space of heavily grazed pastures like java is devoid of [low hanging fruits](https://stackoverflow.com/questions/1750435/comparing-java-enum-members-or-equals).
+But the question space of heavily grazed pastures like java is devoid of [low hanging fruits](https://stackoverflow.com/questions/1750435/comparing-java-enum-members-or-equals).
 Gone as are the days when your lifetime's desire for reputation could be satisfied by posting [one single question](https://stackoverflow.com/users/65374/user65374)

 - **LEGIT** Do as described before and answer your own question.
 Its acutally [encouraged](https://stackoverflow.blog/2011/07/01/its-ok-to-ask-and-answer-your-own-questions/).

 - **EVIL** Create sock puppet accounts or voting rings ut up-vote your awful questions in order not to get banned.
-Still, it will get you banned [anyway](https://meta.stackoverflow.com/a/373670/1428369).
-This comment can be found under the given link:
+Still, Evil and [counter-productive](https://meta.stackoverflow.com/a/373670/1428369).
+A quote from the link:

-  *One consulting company listed all their employees' Stack Overflow profiles on their front page, and became quite upset with us when they all were suspended at the same time." - haha.. aha..
-AHAHAHAHAHAHA*
+  *One consulting company listed all their employees' Stack Overflow profiles on their front page, and became quite upset with us when they all were suspended at the same time.
+I imagine that didn't help them get clients.*
 ---